CYGNUS-RD/mycondor/README.md

                Total        5     0       0         5       0          0      0

 Now you are up and running.
-On in the container shell you can change directory to the shared folder with your PC where you can put your software
+On in the container shell you can change directory to the shared folder with your PC where you can put your software.
+On the cloud you have to change the directory and upload via web interface your software/directory with your code.

-      cd private/

-on the cloud you have to change the directory and upload via web interface your software/directory with your code.
 The **private** is permanent directory.

       cd private/